davehague/audapolis/doc/feat/phase1_whisper_integration.md

 Task: Integrate bridge layer into existing transcription pipeline

 Requirements:
-1. Modify server/app/transcribe.py to use new TranscriptionEngine
+1. Modify server/app/transcribe.py to use the new TranscriptionEngine
 2. Update transcribe() function to:
-   - Use TranscriptionEngine instead of direct Vosk calls
+   - Use TranscriptionEngine for all transcription
    - Maintain exact same API and behavior
    - Pass through all parameters (offset, duration, progress callback)
    - Handle both diarization and non-diarization workflows
-3. Add engine selection parameter to process_audio()
-4. Update transcribe_raw_data() to delegate to TranscriptionEngine
+3. Update transcribe_raw_data() to delegate to TranscriptionEngine
-5. Ensure PyDiar speaker diarization still works with both engines
+4. Ensure PyDiar speaker diarization still works with the Whisper engine
-6. Maintain all existing error handling and progress reporting
+5. Maintain all existing error handling and progress reporting

 Files to modify:
 - server/app/transcribe.py